andrewabarca/bizible.en/help/miscellaneous/other-related-resources/granting-salesforce-access-to-bizible-support.md

 1. To access the **Grant Login Access** page in Salesforce Classic User Interface, either:

     * Click on **Setup** > **My Personal Information** > **Grant Login Access**.

       OR

     * Click on `<your name>` > **My Settings** > **Personal** > **Grant Account Login Access**.

 1. Set the access expiration date for Bizible Support.
 For technical troubleshooting, we recommend granting Bizible support access for at least one week.
 1. Click **Save**.

 ## Granting Login Access in Salesforce Lightning {#granting-login-access-in-salesforce-lightning}

 1. Click on your avatar in the top right-hand side of the screen and select **Settings**.
 1. Click **Grant Account Login Access**.
-1. Set the access expiration date for “Bizible Support’.
+1. Set the access expiration date for "Bizible Support."
 For technical troubleshooting, we recommend granting Bizible support access for at least one week.
 1. Click **Save**.